snodecoder/IntuneCD-AzureDevOps-Template/README.md

 - Installed and configured Self Hosted Azure DevOps Agent.
 (Instructions not included here.)

 1. **Install Dependencies**:
 - Install Python on Self Hosted Windows Azure DevOps Agent (see `Install-Python.ps1`).
 - Make sure that you install Python in the Work\Tool folder of the Azure DevOps Agent.
 Default is: "`C:\Agent\_work\_tool`"

 2. **Entra ID App Registration permissions**
 - Create an Enterprise App registration in Entra ID
 - After creating the App registration -> browse to API permissions -> Click Add Permission -> Click the Microsoft Graph -> Application permissions.

 Select each of the following permissions:

 To access Intune data:
 - DeviceManagementApps.ReadWrite.All
 - DeviceManagementConfiguration.ReadWrite.All
 - DeviceManagementServiceConfig.ReadWrite.All
 - DeviceManagementManagedDevices.ReadWrite.All
 - DeviceManagementRBAC.ReadWrite.All
 - Group.Read.All
 - Policy.Read.All
 - Policy.ReadWrite.ConditionalAccess
 - Application.Read.All

 To access Entra data:
 - Domain.ReadWrite.All
 - Policy.ReadAll
 - Policy.ReadWrite.AuthenticationFlows
 - Policy.ReadWrite.AuthenticationMethod
 - Policy.ReadWrite.Authorization
 - Policy.ReadWrite.DeviceConfiguration
 - Policy.ReadWrite.ExternalIdentities
 - Policy.ReadWrite.SecurityDefaults
 - Group.ReadWrite.All

 After adding the permissions, don't forget to provide Admin consent for them.

    ***Make sure to perform all necessary security reviews within your organizations before deploying in production environments***

 3. **Configure Environment**:
 - Create a new Azure DevOps repository, and copy all files and folders from this repository (excluded the .git folder) to your newly created repository.
 - Update `.vscode\settings.json` as needed.
 - Make sure that you create a Variable Group in Azure DevOps under Library which contains the following variables:
-      - $env:USER_NAME = "IntuneCD"
+   - USER_NAME = "IntuneCD"
-      - $env:USER_EMAIL = "IntuneCD@`[yourdomain.com]`"
+   - USER_EMAIL = "IntuneCD@`[yourdomain.com]`"
-      - $env:TENANT_NAME = "`[tenant.yourdomain.com]`"
+   - TENANT_NAME = "`[tenant.yourdomain.com]`"
-      - $env:TENANT_ID = "`[TenantID]`"
+   - TENANT_ID = "`[TenantID]`"
-      - $env:CLIENT_ID = "`[ClientID]`" (Store the Application ID here for the App Registration that you've just created)
+   - CLIENT_ID = "`[ClientID]`" (Store the Application ID here for the App Registration that you've just created)
-      - $env:IntuneCDVersion = "==2.4.1b5" (Which IntuneCD version to use)
+   - IntuneCDVersion = "==2.4.1b5" (Which IntuneCD version to use)
 - Update the files `pipelines\intune-backup.yml` and `pipelines\intune-restore.yml` replace `##INSERT_YOUR_VARIABLE_GROUP_NAME##` with the name of your variable group (that you've just created).
 - Commit changes.
 4. **Set Up Pipelines**:
 - Configure the `intune-backup.yml` and `intune-restore.yml` pipelines in Azure DevOps.
 5. **Publish Code Wiki**
 - In Azure DevOps go to Overview > Wiki.
 - If no Wiki is present you'll first have to create a project Wiki page.
 To do this simply fill in a title for the page and click save (for example `Wiki`).
 - Click on the Wiki name you've just created to expand the Wiki menu, click on Publish Code Wiki.
 - Select the Repository you've created, and select the folder `prod-documentation` and click save.
 - After running the `intune-backup.yml' from Azure DevOps, the generated (and converted) documentation is shown here in the published code wiki.

 ## Usage